apache/nuttx/configs/sam4e-ek/README.txt

       CONFIG_USBDEV_TRACE_NRECORDS=256        : Buffer 256 records in memory
       CONFIG_USBDEV_TRACE_STRINGS=y           : (optional)

+    If you get data loss in the trace buffer, then you may want to increase the CONFIG_USBDEV_TRACE_NRECORDS.
+I have used buffers up to 4096 records to avoid data loss.

     Application Configuration -> NSH LIbrary:
       CONFIG_NSH_USBDEV_TRACE=n               : No builtin tracing from NSH CONFIG_NSH_ARCHINIT=y                   : Automatically start the USB monitor